Skip to main content

 • Headache

 People with “narrow angles” between the iris and the cornea are most at risk for developing angle-closure glaucoma.
-A diagnosis of narrow angles can be made during a routine eye exam.
-Narrow angles are treatable through surgery.
+Narrow angles can be diagnosed during a routine eye exam and are typically treatable through surgery.

 How long do Trintellix side effects last?